 Welcome to Our Family History Pages

-This compilation of data has been ongoing for over a decade, utilizing my own research, other family members' research, researchers who have generously shared their data, and data that has been ferreted out from the Internet.
+This compilation of data has been ongoing for over 20 years, utilizing my own research, other family members' research, researchers who have generously shared their data, and data that has been ferreted out from the Internet.
 As with all genealogical work, it is a work in progress that will never be completed in this lifetime.
 This file is my working copy, and I am constantly adding to, tweaking, adjusting.
 So, check periodically for added information.

 Great care has been taken for accuracy, but as any genealogical work, errors can be inadvertently passed on even by the most diligent.
 Any added information, suggestions, comments, leads, corrections, or simply a note to say you've visited will all be gladly welcomed.